 - The film is set in the near future of a bleak, dystopian and impoverished Australia that is facing a breakdown of civil order primarily due to widespread oil shortages.
 (This is not explained in this film but in the sequel, Mad Max 2: The Road Warrior.)
 Central to the plot is a poorly-funded national police unit called the Main Force Patrol (MFP, derogatorily called "The Bronze" by their enemies), which struggles to protect the Outback's few remaining townspeople from violent motorcycle gangs.
 The MFP's "top pursuit man" is a young police officer, Max Rockatansky (Mel Gibson), badge number MFP4073.

-A member of one of the motorcycle gangs, Crawford Montazano (nicknamed Nightrider), escapes from police custody by killing an officer and stealing his vehicle.
-MFP officers chase the Nightrider in a high-speed chase that results in several serious wrecks.
+A member of one of the motorcycle gangs, Crawford Montazano (nicknamed "The Nightrider"), escapes from police custody by killing an officer and stealing his vehicle.
+MFP officers pursue the Nightrider in a high-speed chase that results in several serious wrecks.
 Among those involved is a cocky motorcycle cop nicknamed Goose (Steve Bisley), who radios Max.
-Max pursues Nightrider in a high-speed chase which results in Nightrider's death in a fiery crash.
+Max pursues Nightrider in a high-speed chase, first beating him in a game of Chicken and then catching up to him and hanging off his back bumper.
+The Nightrider and his girlfriend die in a fiery crash.
 After the dangerous chase, Max' police chief, Fifi McAfee, warns Max that Nightrider's gang will be out for him now because of Nightrider's death.

 Johnny is held at the MFP's dilapidated Halls of Justice pending a visit from the Court.
 However, when the attorneys arrive, Johnny is ordered released: the judge has set Johnny free because no witnesses showed up for the trial.
 (Without the testimony of witnesses, no charges could be filed; the courts declared "no contest" for the case.)
 A shocked Goose attacks Johnny and must be physically restrained; both Goose and Johnny shout threats of revenge at each other.
 The second-in-command of the biker group, Bubba Zanetti (Geoff Parry) arrives at the courthouse to pick up Johnny, on orders from the Toecutter.
 Bubba does so begrudgingly, because he hates Johnny for his rowdiness, lack of style and drug addiction, and hates the Toecutter's favoritism towards Johnny.